Stock market today: Asian stocks mixed as Japan posts weaker than expected trade data - ExBulletin

 Japan’s benchmark Nikkei 225 fell 1.1% to 32,542.52.
 Australia’s S&P/ASX 200 added 0.2% to 7,335.70.
 The South Korean Kospi edged down less than 0.1% to 2,606.81.
 Hong Kong’s Hang Seng gained 0.2% to 19,984.90, while the Shanghai Composite lost 0.3% to 3,188.44.

 On Wednesday, Wall Street added to its big rally for the year following earnings reports from a series of banks and other major US companies.
-Gains on the Nasdaq were muted as Netflix reported that its subscriber base grew amid weaker-than-expected earnings.
-Tesla’s results, while positive, were also disappointing.
+Nasdaq gains were muted as Netflix reported that its subscriber base grew while earnings were weaker than expected. the Tesla results, although positive, was also disappointing.

 Mixed results from Netflix and Tesla may have made Asian investors cautious, Stephen Innes, managing partner at SPI Asset Management, said in a commentary.